Unfortunately, the agriculture industry holds the poorest workplace safety record in the UK, Ireland and much of the world.

-In support of Farm Safety Week, we will be providing our top tips based around each daily theme.
+In support of Farm Safety Week, we have providing our top tips based around 5 themes.

 For a more in depth guide, refer to the HSE’s website and keep up with the conversation using the hashtag #farmsafetyweek